-It is possible to either sign a message first, or to envelope the message first.
-It is up to the implementor and the user to choose.
+It is possible to apply any of the signing, encrypting, and compressing operations in any order.
+It is up to the implementer and the user to choose.
 When signing first, the signatories are then securely obscured by the enveloping.
 When enveloping first the signatories are exposed, but it is possible to verify signatures without removing the enveloping.
-This may be useful in an environment were automatic signature verification is desired, as no private key material is required to verify a signature.
+This can be useful in an environment were automatic signature verification is desired, as no private key material is required to verify a signature.

 There are security ramifications to choosing whether to sign first or encrypt first.
 A recipient of a message that is encrypted and then signed can validate that the encrypted block was unaltered, but cannot determine any relationship between the signer and the unencrypted contents of the message.
-A recipient of a message that is signed-then-encrypted can assume that the signed message itself has not been altered, but that a careful attacker may have changed the unauthenticated portions of the encrypted message.
+A recipient of a message that is signed-then-encrypted can assume that the signed message itself has not been altered, but that a careful attacker could have changed the unauthenticated portions of the encrypted message.